 Off the main lounge with sitting areas there’s a bar and pizza place on one side, then a full restaurant serving three meals on the other side of the fireplace.
 The bar space has two adjoining areas, with pizza baked in what is set up as a brewpub, stainless steel tanks along the wall.
 I’m not sure if that will still be the case in the future though considering the only beer they had on tap during my visit was a porter.
 Maybe the brewmaster went for a hike and never came back.

-The 37 rooms are in several different buildings constructed at different times, so browse around the options before making a booking if you’re doing it on your own.
+The 37 rooms are in several different buildings constructed at different times, so browse around the options at the official site or Expedia before making a booking if you’re doing it on your own.
 The similarities to a rambling national park lodge continue, with some units taking on a cabin feel: they have an outdoor area with a porch swing.

 Most have wood plank or exposed brick walls and some have bed frames made from whole logs.
 Heat comes via a non-wood fireplace you turn on that is welcome on a cold night.
 My room had a desk and chair by a window and the included WiFi worked well in that spot.
 Baths aren’t very spacious, but they’re functional and come with some toiletries.
 All have TVs and a coffee maker, plus room service is available.
 The Honeymoon rooms are the largest and have a Jacuzzi tub.

-Editor Tim Leffel was booked into Best Western Creel Lodge & Spa while on a tour with Chihuahua Tourism, working on a Copper Canyons adventure article for another publication.
+Editor Tim Leffel was booked into The Lodge at Creel while on a tour with Chihuahua Tourism, working on a Copper Canyons adventure article for another publication.
 As always, all opinions are his own.